Magarasi: Casting

-Keladi Kanmani's fame Divya Sridhar was selected to portray the lead female role Bharathi.
-But unfortunately due to her personal commitments she was replaced by Srithika Saneesh (Nadhaswaram fame) from June 2021.
+Keladi Kanmani's fame Divya Sridhar was selected to portray the lead female role Bharathi but due to her eye injury she was replaced by Nadhaswaram fame Srithika Saneesh from June 2021.
 SSR Aaryann was cast in the male lead role as Puviarasan.
 Vijay was cast in the second male lead role as Tamilarasan.
 The series marks the television debut for SSR Aaryann and Vijay.
 Praveena was cast in the main lead role as Shenbagam.
 In 2020, lead Praveena quit the series.
-Praveena was replaced by Sriranjini.
+Praveena was replaced by Sriranjani.
 Besides Riyaz Khan, Deepan Chakravarthy, Ramji, Anju, Mounika Devi and Ashwini were cast then.

 Post COVID-19 break when the production resumed in July 2020 after three months, Deepan Chakravarthy was replaced by Poovilangu Mohan, Ashwini was replaced by Raghavi Sasikumar, Madhumita Ilaiyaraja was replaced by Shamina Shetty.